hisschemoller/nwjs-tutorial/README.md

 1. Download a Windows 32 or 64 bit release from https://nwjs.io/downloads/ and unzip the download.
 2. Copy all files in the `/src` directory of the project into the root directory on the downloaded package.
 Your source files and `package.json` manifest file should be in the same directory as the `nw.exe` file.
 3. The icon for nw.exe can be replaced with tools like Resource Hacker, nw-builder and node-winresourcer.
+(See below for Resource Hacker instructions.)

 ![Windows screenshot](assets/img/windows-screenshot.jpg 'Windows screenshot')